pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 This is where the clever bit of hazard pointers comes in: we must make sure that any resource (pointer to a node, etc.) we borrow from a lock-free data structure is immediately protected by a HP record.
-We can't make two things happen atomically without locking, so we'll instead *guess* what resource we will borrow, publish that, and then actually borrow the resource.
+We can't make two things happen atomically without locking.
+Instead, we'll *guess* what resource we will borrow, publish that guess, and then actually borrow the resource.
 If we guessed correctly, we can immediately use the borrowed resource;
 if we were wrong, we must try again.

-On an ideal machine with a [sequential consistency memory model](https://en.wikipedia.org/wiki/Sequential_consistency), the pseudocode looks like the following.
+On an ideal [sequentially consistent](https://en.wikipedia.org/wiki/Sequential_consistency) machine, the pseudocode looks like the following.

 {% codeblock hp_read_sc.py %}